Scorpions in Arizona and Nevada

-Should find one in your home, exercise caution and give us a call.
+Should you find one in your home, exercise caution and give us a call.
 Leave the handling of any potentially harmful creatures to us!

-These creatures typically find their way indoors in search of a more suitable environment when outdoor conditions change, in search of food sources.
+Scorpions live in very dry climates but are very sensitive to loss of moisture as they obtain most of their water from their prey.
+These creatures typically find their way indoors in search of a more suitable environment or food sources when outdoor conditions change.
 Once inside, they tend to reside in basements, crawl spaces, and dark hiding places such as under cabinets and sinks.

 If you have seen a scorpion in your home, don’t try to deal with the issue on your own.
 Scorpion venom can be lethal or harmful if you are stung.
 Reach out to Burns Pest Elimination for scorpion removal.
 Get your quote today.